conradakunga/BlogCode/README.md

 ﻿# Blog
 Code for the examples on my blog - https://conradakunga.com/blog

+# November 2020

+**9 November 2020** - [Getting Now Playing Information From WQXR In .NET](https://www.conradakunga.com/blog/getting-now-playing-information-from-wqxr-in-net/) - Reverse engineering getting the now playing information from the WXQR radio station using the API

 # June 2020
 **25 June** - [Joining Strings - Part 3](https://www.conradakunga.com/blog/joining-strings-part-3/) - Joining strings using the `StringBuilder`